Pass the IQEX Exam

 Become a CPA with our Regulation Course

 Are you a member of a non-U.S. professional association and planning to take the IQEX Exam to earn your USCPA credential?
 Let Roger CPA Review help you prepare!
-Come November 2012, the IQEX Exam will adopt the Uniform CPA Examination's Regulation section.
+In November 2012, the IQEX Exam adopted the Uniform CPA Examination's Regulation section.
 Let Roger CPA Review help – our fully-integrated Regulation Course is your key to unlocking your future as a USCPA.

 About the IQEX:

 The IQEX Exam is for international accounting professionals who aspire to become US Certified Public Accountants.
 You must be a member of non-U.S. professional associations that have entered into mutual recognition agreements with U.S. boards of accountancy.

 - The Institute of Chartered Accountants in Australia (ICAA)